daniel-j/mpv/DOCS/man/ao.rst

     ``--ao-null-format``
         Force the audio output format the AO will accept.
 If unset accepts any.

+``libmpv``
+    For use with libmpv direct embedding.
+This lets your application manage the audio output stream.

+    The following global options are supported by this audio output:

+    ``--ao-libmpv-samplerate``
+        Set the output samplerate.

+    ``--ao-libmpv-format``
+        Set the output audio format.

+    ``--ao-libmpv-channel-layouts``
+        If not empty, this is a ``,`` separated list of channel layouts the AO allows.

 ``pcm``
     Raw PCM/WAVE file writer audio output